hugorogz/my-notes-app/README.md

 - `"uuid": "^11.1.0"` for unique Note ids https://www.npmjs.com/package/uuid
 - `"react-quill-new": "^3.4.6"` to implement and handle the rich-text editor capabilities https://www.npmjs.com/package/react-quill-new
 - `"sass": "^1.87.0"` for css styling
-- ` "mongoose": "^8.14.1"` for mongo db connection and schemas
+- `"mongoose": "^8.14.1"` for mongo db connection and schemas

 ## Available Scripts

-In the project directory, you can run:

-### `npm run start`.
-This will run both UI and Node Express Server

-Runs the app in the development mode.\
+### Run `npm install`:
+- In the root `my-notes-app` to install React App packages
+- in `cd server` to install Node/Express packages

+### In the root run `npm run start`:
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+- Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+- Server will run on [http://localhost:8888](http://localhost:8888).

-The page will reload if you make edits.\
+The page will reload if you make edits.
 You will also see any lint errors in the console.

-Server will run on [http://localhost:8888](http://localhost:8888).

 ### `npm test`